Cinco de Mayo, or May the fifth as it’s known in English, has become a big deal not so much in Mexico, but particularly in the US.

 Back on that fateful day, not only was the Mexican group outnumbered three to one, but they were inexperienced to top it off.
 Yet they triumphed despite the odds that were stacked against them.

 Now, what does this say about Mexicans if they persevered in the face of slim odds?

 That is what today’s Cinco de Mayo celebration has become: it’s a celebration to show Mexican Pride.

 How to Throw a Proper Cinco de Mayo Party

-Now’s your chance to throw a true fiesta that would make even a Mexican native proud.
+Now’s your chance to throw a true fiesta that would make Mexicans proud.